Droplets I: Pressure-Dominated Sub-0.1 pc Coherent Structures in L1688 and B18: Discussion

-Notice that $r_\mathrm{c}$ is the same order of magnitude as the distance traveled by a sound wave, $r_\mathrm{ff}$, during the free-fall time of a medium with a density equal to the central density:

-The corresponding distance in dimensionless units is shown as vertical lines in Fig.\ \ref{fig:profilesDensity}, which conventionally also serves as the radius outside of which the Bonnor-Ebert profile can be well approximated by the analytical \textit{Singular Isothermal Sphere} (SIS) solution, $\rho \propto r^{-2}$ \citep{Shu_1977}.
-With the dimensionless variables defined above, the Lane-Emden equation can be rewritten as a function of $x$ (Equation \ref{eq:x}) and $y$ (Equation \ref{eq:y}):

-The numerical solution to Equation \ref{eq:emden_dimensionless} is shown as the thick black curve in Fig.\ \ref{fig:profilesDensity}a in dimensionless units, $x$ and $y$.
-The resulting Bonnor-Ebert sphere has a critical minimum radius for which the sphere is stable, $x_\mathrm{crit} = 6.5$, corresponding to a critical density contrast of $y_\mathrm{crit} = 1/14.1$ (the horizontal dashed line in Fig.\ \ref{fig:profilesDensity}a; see discussions in \citealt{Bonnor_1956} and \citealt{Ebert_1955} for more details).
-The analytical solution represents a \emph{critical} Bonnor-Ebert sphere, where the kinetic support and self-gravity is at a critical equilibrium.
-The non-critical, stable solutions to the Lane-Emden equation form a set of density profiles shallower than the critical Bonnor-Ebert sphere, where a core with a density profile steeper than that of the critical Bonnor-Ebert sphere would collapse under self-gravity (in the setting of a Bonnor-Ebert sphere in a pressurized medium).
-Notice that the analysis carried out in these dimensionless units allows comparisons between droplets of different sizes, independent of the constant terms in the solution to the original second-order differential equation, Equation \ref{eq:emden_BE} (see Fig.\ \ref{fig:profilesDensity}).
-See Appendix \ref{sec:appendix_profiles} for the radial profiles in physical units.
+Fig.\ \ref{fig:profilesDensity}a shows the result of the comparison, with the observed density profiles shown as curves color coded by the ratio between $\Omega_\mathrm{G}$ and $\Omega_\mathrm{K}$ and the density profile of the critical Bonnor-Ebert sphere plotted as the thick black line.
+The resulting Bonnor-Ebert sphere has a critical minimum radius for which the sphere is stable, $x_\mathrm{crit} = 6.5$, corresponding to a critical density contrast of $y_\mathrm{crit} = 1/14.1$ (the horizontal dashed line in Fig.\ \ref{fig:profilesDensity}a; see discussions in \citealt{Bonnor_1956} and \citealt{Ebert_1955} for details).
+In a \emph{critical} Bonnor-Ebert sphere, the kinetic support and self-gravity is at a critical equilibrium, and the non-critical, stable solutions form a set of density profiles shallower than the critical Bonnor-Ebert sphere.
+In this model, a core with a density profile steeper than that of the critical Bonnor-Ebert sphere would collapse under self-gravity.